How to start your own business

 What you pay depends on the number of staff you have, their income, the industry you’re in and your claims history.

 You’ll need to keep accurate records, budget for upcoming tax payments, and account for your business expenses and deductions for your business and your staff.

 You can also be a self-employed contractor.
-You’ll normally be paid more than a salaried worker, but you’ll need to pay your own tax, and you don’t get holiday pay or sick leave.
+You’ll normally be paid more than a salaried worker, but you’ll need to pay your own tax, and you do not get holiday pay or sick leave.